-- Click Fourier Amplitudes (dB) to the left of one of the plots in the Visualization Results pane - Zoom in on the maximum of this plot to determine the approximate resonance mode frequencies
+- Select History from the Data View pull-down menu - Select outB 2 for Graph 1 and Graph 2 - Click Fourier Amplitudes (dB) to the left of one of the plots in the Visualization Results pane - Zoom in on the maximum of this plot to determine the approximate resonance mode frequencies

-The resulting plot will resemble Fig. 4.50.
+The resulting plot will resemble Fig. 4.71.
 If the simulation has been run for long enough, the peak at 4.6 GHz, which corresponds to the 2π mode, should be the most prominent.

-Fig. 4.50: Plot of outB_2 vs. time and vs. frequency (Fourier transform).
+Fig. 4.71: Plot of outB 2 vs. time and vs. frequency (Fourier transform).